Apache Hive Essentials How-to by Darren Lee

-Recently, I’ve been ask to review a new book on Apache Hive called “Apache Hive Essentials How-to” written by Darren Lee and published by Packt Publishing.
+Recently, I’ve been ask to review a new book on Apache Hive called “Apache Hive Essentials How-to” (edit: the second edition is now available) written by Darren Lee and published by Packt Publishing.
 To say it short, I sincerely recommend it.
 I focused here on what I liked the most and the things I would have personnaly liked to read about.

 Looking at the table of contents, the book covers the essential usages of Hive such as partitioning, writing custom UDF (User Defined Function) and UDAF (User Defined Aggregate Function) and dealing with SerDe.